 Benchmarks

-A benchmark layer only works if operators trust how the numbers are built.
+A benchmark layer only works if restaurant teams trust how the numbers are built.

 This section is intentionally explicit about source type, methodology, sample logic, and what gets labeled as assumption rather than fact.